tendstofortytwo/prose/posts/discordjs-role-perms.md

 time: 1642314274
 ---

 **UPDATE (June 28, 2022):** Most of this article is now outdated.
 The Discord.js API has been updated and these steps _do not work_ any more, and they have provided a much nicer API (and one that's actually documented!) since.
-I don't think I'll write another article about how to fix this, but [here](https://github.com/tendstofortytwo/counter-bot/commit/5d39629082d59297418b5be23df5b90b1db16bf0) is a diff of me going from the contnts of this article to doing things "the right way".
+I don't think I'll write another article about how to fix this, but [here](https://github.com/tendstofortytwo/counter-bot/commit/5d39629082d59297418b5be23df5b90b1db16bf0) is a diff of me going from the contents of this article to doing things "the right way".

 So I was recently making a very simple [Discord bot](https://github.com/namansood/counter-bot) as a joke.
 Since I like JavaScript, I found a JavaScript library to help me out with this, [discord.js](https://discord.js.org), and got started.